r2devops/hub/jobs/aws_s3_sync/README.md

     ```yaml
       - remote: 'https://jobs.r2devops.io/latest/aws_s3_sync.yml'
     ```
-1. Set your crendentials variables in the Gitlab CI/CD variables section of your project (see the [S3 documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){:target="_blank"} about credentials) .
+1. Set your credentials variables in the Gitlab CI/CD variables section of your project (see the [S3 documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){:target="_blank"} about credentials) .

     ??? summary "Need a custom Endpoint ⚓ ?"
       Just type your custom url in the variable `AWS_ENDPOINT`